eugene-eeo/midas/README.md

 ```

 Now the user's gestures are going to naturally have some jitter due to the natural hand
 movements.
-To decide whether the _overall_ direction is left/right (or, up/down) we do
+To decide whether the _overall_ direction in one axis is left/right (or, up/down)
-the following.
+we do the following:

 1. Split up the data into overlapping chunks of 4.